Aldi expansion plans

 Expansion targets key markets

-As Aldi continues its westward expansion, the grocer will open 10 new stores in the Phoenix, Arizona, market in 2026, with plans to add a total of 40 new stores in the market by the end of 2030.
-After debuting four stores in Las Vegas in 2025, the grocer will continue to deepen its presence in the growing market with plans to double its current store count by 2030.
+The retailer will open 10 new stores in the Phoenix market, with plans to add a total of 40 stores in the market by the end of 2030.
+After debuting four locations in Las Vegas in 2025, it plans to double that count by 2030.

-Aldi plans to continue its Southeast expansion in 2026 by converting close to 80 Southeastern Grocers locations to the Aldi format.
-Since acquiring Southeastern Grocers in 2024, Aldi has converted and opened nearly 90 stores, with plans to convert more than 200 in total by the end of 2027.
+Aldi plans to continue its Southeast expansion in 2026 by converting nearly 80 former Southeastern Grocers locations to the Aldi format.
+Since acquiring SEG in 2024, Aldi has converted and opened about 90 stores, with plans to switch over more than 200 by the end of 2027.

 [RELATED: Aldi Sells Southeastern Grocers To Private Investors]